Francescus02/RAG-Router/README.md

 **2. Few-shot prompting is a necessary architectural requirement.**
 The v5→v6 transition (few-shot introduced) improved baseline EM by +1.1pp on identical data and corpus.
 Applied to v13, baseline EM reaches 0.3936 (+2.72pp over v5).

-**3. The entropy probe decoupling resolves the latency bottleneck.** v13 Entropy × Skew\_Moments: 6,477ms — **132ms faster** than the Always\_Retrieve baseline.
-The v6 overhead (+75%) is fully eliminated by using a minimal probe prompt separate from the few-shot generation prompt.
+**3. The entropy probe decoupling mitigates (but does not eliminate) the prefill bottleneck.**
+While separating the probe from the few-shot prompt drastically reduces the massive latency overhead observed in earlier versions (from +75% down to a more manageable margin), computing the logits for the first token still introduces a foundational latency cost.
+In an un-cached scenario (simulating real production), the probe adds ~4,300ms of overhead.
+The ~6,500ms latency reported in the cache-hit runs reflects the speed of the retrieval and generation phases alone, but total user-facing latency will inherently increase when entropy routing is applied.

 **4. Post-retrieval QE strategies show no statistically significant EM improvement.**
 Always\_Retrieve × Skew\_Kurt and Skew\_Moments achieve EM = 0.3951 (+0.0015 vs baseline), but McNemar tests (paired, continuity‑corrected) reveal **no statistically significant difference** from the baseline for any configuration (p > 0.05 for all comparisons).
 The observed EM differences fall within the 95% bootstrap confidence interval width (±0.027).
 Therefore, the routing strategies **do not harm answer quality**.

-**5. Retrieval savings are the primary benefit – quality is preserved.**
+**5. The core trade-off: API/Token savings vs. Wall-clock latency.**
-Entropy routing reduces retrieval calls by **−14.9%** and context tokens by **−14.9%** compared to the Always_Retrieve baseline, with **no statistically significant loss in EM**.
-The best Entropy configuration (Entropy × Skew\_Moments) also achieves slightly **lower latency** (−132 ms, −2.0%) than the baseline when the entropy cache is populated.
-This demonstrates that training‑free semantic routing can **cut computational costs without sacrificing accuracy** – a practically valuable trade‑off for deployed RAG systems.
+Entropy routing reduces retrieval calls by **−14.9%** and context tokens sent to the LLM by **−14.9%** compared to the Always_Retrieve baseline, with **no statistically significant loss in EM**.
+However, contrary to what the cached latency metrics might implicitly suggest, this is *not* a latency-saving strategy.
+This framework proves that training-free semantic routing is a highly effective trade-off for deployments where computational/infrastructure cost (tokens and DB queries) is the primary bottleneck, rather than strict real-time responsiveness.

 **6. s_pop ↔ entropy correlation on quantized models.**
 ρ_Spearman = -0.1639 on Llama 3.1 8B Q4_K_M, versus ρ ≈ -0.42 reported by Mallen et al. for full‑precision GPT‑3 class models.This weak correlation implies that s_pop is not a reliable proxy for uncertainty on this quantized model, contra Mallen et al. This is an important negative result for practitioners using 4‑bit models